-To foster a community ethic of responsible environmental stewardship of the land, air, water, and living resources in Alachua County.
+To support a community ethic of environmental resiliency and responsible environmental stewardship of the water, air, and living resources in Alachua County.

 Clean water, air, land, and healthy flora and fauna will be preserved and protected in Alachua County by optimizing, not compromising, the balance between natural systems and people.

 Aquires, manages, and improves environmentally significant lands to protect water resources, wildlife habitat, and to provide natural areas suitable for resource-based recreation.
 Visit our site to learn more.

 Staff monitor Alachua County's surface water, groundwater, springs and wastewater facilities.
 Help to protect resources by minimizing your personal pollution.
 Visit our site to learn more

 Staff protect the water, soil, air quality and property values in Alachua County from current and future impacts of hazardous materials discharges.
 Visit our site to learn more

 Staff are responsible for ensuring that new and existing developments comply with Alachua County's land development regulations related to natural and historic resources protection.
 Visit our site to learn more